msmenegol/LNC-Challege/README.md

 Files are not 100% clean.
 There are commented lines of code and methods are not optimized.
 Please ignore sloppiness.

+I've used this link as a quick reference: https://www.analyticsvidhya.com/blog/2016/10/an-introduction-to-implementing-neural-networks-using-tensorflow/.
+Always give credit where credit is due. :)

 ## How does it work tl;dr
 1. First, all the csv files are imported and the names of the labels cleaned ('{"pid:",' -> 'pid:').
 This is done on the **"import" scripts**.